 This method also works for adults.
 Treat yourself to a good book or a favorite movie to take your mind off the earache.

-There are many possible causes for an earache.
-Possible causes that are relatively common include:
+There are many possible causes of earache.
+Possible causes that are

 It’s characterized by swollen and infected portions of the middle ear.
 The pain associated with AOM is caused by fluid becoming trapped behind the eardrum.
 Symptoms may include: